teu5us/unsuess-theme/README.md

 # jellybeans-plus-theme
-An emacs replica of nanotech/jellybeans.vim for emacs
+A fork of nanotech/jellybeans.vim for emacs with brighter colors I like more

 See the [wiki](https://github.com/jsmestad/jellybeans-plus-theme/wiki) for information on modifying Emacs built-in `ruby-mode` to highlight symbols and `self` correctly.